jasoncomes/Components-Liquid-Tag/README.md

 Each component in the `_html/components` directory must follow suit:

+- The `lib` helpers must be setup on your system for your components to work correctly.
 - Must be in the `_html/components` directory.
 - Name must be suffixed with `.tag` or `.block`.
 Differences between block and tag are, tags don't have content region where blocks do.
 - Component must have docblock with following data: